varun1524/SurveyApe/README.md

 ## Introduction

-* Survey Application where user is both surveyor and surveyee
 * User can be surveyee and surveyor
-* 3 types of survey in terms of their accessibility: General, Open, Closed
+* 3 types of survey in terms of their accessibility:
+	* General: Accessible by anyone
+	* Open: Accessible by invited user
+	* Closed: Accessible by invited and registered user only
 * Applications supports following questions types in survey:
 	* Multiple choice questions
 		- Choice type